rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 Return a consistent `id` for the field description element.

 #### Parameters
-- id: string - Either simple string id or an IdSchema from which to extract it
+- id: IdSchema<T> | string - Either simple string id or an IdSchema from which to extract it

 #### Returns
 - string: The consistent id for the field description element from the given `id`